Race (play): Plot

 A racially charged sex crime takes place which leads to charges being made against Charles Strickland, a wealthy resident in his town.
 He quickly goes to his friend Jack Lawson, a criminal attorney, and retains him to defend his case.
 Lawson agrees and begins to rely on help from a young black attorney he calls Susan working in his three-lawyer office.
 As evidence and police reports begin to accumulate for the preparation of the defense of the case, Jack begins to suspect deep flaws in the police investigation of the crime scene.
 He notes that although the crime reports clearly identify the crime victim as having worn a red sequin dress on the night of the sex crime that something is wrong with the details in the police reports.
 From his personal experience, he explains to his fellow law office partners (Susan and Brown) how fragile sequin dresses are in general, and how even the slightest incident of jarring or simple out-on-the-town wearing of a sequin dress inevitably leads to sequins popping and falling off almost without any provocation whatsoever.
-However, the police reports, although otherwise seeming to be thorough, are completely absent of any information about any red sequins being missing or laying around the victim's room in question where an apparent extensive struggle had taken place.
+However, the police reports, although otherwise seeming to be thorough, do not mention red sequins being missing or lying around the victim's room in question where an apparent extensive struggle had taken place.
 The other law partners are impressed by the startling omission, and all three partners come to the conclusion, with increasing and visible confidence before each other, that this omission by the police is very deeply flawed.
 They are convinced that the credibility of the police reports cannot withstand questioning in the courtroom.
 All three lawyers feel that their client will be exonerated.